-I) Goodwill-the annual test of the fall in the value of Goodwill
+I) Goodwill - annual Impairment test in the value

-Tests are carried out for the fall in the value of goodwill for the set of cash-generating units to which the goodwill is allocated.
-A set of cash-generating units is determined based on certain acquisitions and cash-generating units resulting from such acquisitions.
+Goodwill impairment tests are performed for the group of cash-generating units to which goodwill has been allocated.
+The group of cash-generating units is determined based on specific acquisitions and the cash-generating units resulting from those acquisitions.
 The structure and groups of cash-generating units are evaluated on an annual basis.
-The goodwill depreciation test is conducted at least annually for each group of cash-generating units to which the goodwill is allocated.
-To determine the value from use, discounted cash flow models are used.
+Goodwill is tested for impairment at least annually for each group of cash-generating units to which goodwill is allocated.
+To determine value in use, discounted cash flow models are used.

-The most important indicators in the depreciation test include assumptions regarding the sales growth rate and pre-tax discount rates.
-SEE ALSO Note 9 for sensitivity related to these assumptions for the relevant cash generating unit.
+The most important indicators in impairment testing include assumptions regarding the sales growth rate and pre-tax discount rates.